Loving Parents After Miscarriage

 Keep in mind that the father and mother may have different emotional needs.
 She might feel the loss more directly, or wonder if somehow she caused the miscarriage.
 She might prefer to talk things out with a friend.
 The father may need space to eventually feel comfortable sharing how the loss affects him, and may even need time to take his mind off things.
 He might need guidance on how to support the mother.
 Losing a child can drive parents apart, so the couple might need the reassuring love of a faithful community to keep close and stay together.
 Child loss or bereavement support groups at their parish or local hospital can provide support, as well as spiritual advice or counseling.

 As members of the body of Christ, the Church, we are called to bear witness to the loss of every life, no matter how brief or small.
 Let us pray that our growing sensitivity to the loss of a child through miscarriage will better assist grieving parents and help them to entrust their child to God’s unfailing care and mercy.

 About the author

-Mary McClusky is Assistant Director for Education & Outreach at the Secretariat of Pro-Life Activities, U.S. Conference of Catholic Bishops.
+Mary McClusky is Assistant Director for Project Rachel Ministry Development at the Secretariat of Pro-Life Activities, U.S. Conference of Catholic Bishops.
 To learn more about the bishops’ pro-life activities, go to www.usccb.org/prolife.